bernd-fruechtnicht/hypnotify-public/DEVELOPMENT_WORKFLOW.md

 ## Build Minutes Conservation

-To preserve Vercel build minutes:
+To preserve build minutes:

 - Use feature branches for all development
 - Test locally before pushing
-- Only merge to main when ready for production
+- Only merge to `main` when ready
+- **Deployments are explicit** - no automatic deployments
+- Use commit messages `[deploy ...]` only when ready to deploy
-- Use preview deployments for testing
+- Manual deployments via GitHub Actions `workflow_dispatch` for testing
-- Avoid unnecessary commits and pushes

 ## Local Development Setup